Our Lunch Program has New Menu Options!

-- Cost: We understand that many food costs can quickly add up.
+- Cost: We understand that food costs can quickly add up.
 At the same time, healthy, sustainable, and fresh foods cost money.
 By utilizing in-house resources, creative menu planning, local partnerships, and the generosity of donors, we strive to offer lunch at an affordable price.

 - Reduction of Waste: Our lunch program utilizes only reusable or compostable materials for service.
 Additionally, given the size, structure, and scope of the program, menus and service are intentionally designed to reduce overall food waste.
-Our growing partnership with Lone Tree Foods allows us to purchase a large amount of fresh produce locally.
+Our growing partnership with Lone Tree Foods and other smaller vendors allows us to purchase a large amount of fresh produce locally.
 An emphasis on seasonal foods reduces our reliance on distant vendors or processed—and thus highly packaged—goods.
 Finally, increased efforts are being placed on utilizing the produce from our own garden to minimize transportation and packaging.